Norway Chess: Classical tournament

 The tournament regulations for the classical tournament were different than other tournaments.
 Players were awarded 2 points for a win, and 0 points for a loss.
-In the case of draws, the players would move on to an Armageddon game, with 10 minutes for White and 7 minutes for Black, with Black having draw odds.
-Players were awarded 1½ points for a draw and an Armageddon win, and ½ points for a draw and an Armageddon loss.
+In the case of draws, the players would move on to an Armageddon game, with 10 minutes for white and 7 minutes for black, with black having draw odds.
+Players were awarded 1½ points for a draw and an Armageddon win, and ½ a point for a draw and an Armageddon loss.